Dedicated Jacksonville Estate Planning Lawyers

 Estate planning is an area of law that addresses your assets, financial interests, and domestic affairs — both how you can protect them while you’re alive and how they’ll be handled after you pass away.

-- Myth #1: Only rich people need estate planning.
+- Myth #1: Only rich people need it.
 We all have assets.
 Even if your estate is modest in size, you have a vested interest in protecting the property that you do own.
 Sentiment matters too.
 As a matter of fact, many of the most contentious legal battles are over relatively inexpensive items that hold tremendous sentimental value — items that no one thought to protect in an estate plan.

 - Myth #2: Only parents need a will.
 Whether you have kids or not, you are going to face a whole series of important legal decisions in your life.
 Estate plans include important documents that dictate who will make those decisions if you can’t, and how they should decide, for example, what kind of life-saving medical treatment you might receive someday.